omegataupodcast/episode-prep/open/english/crispr.md

    you want.
 All you have to do is design a target sequence using an online tool and order the guide RNA to match."

+* Accuracy
+  - how reliable are the editing processes?
-  "Occasionally, though, the enzyme still cuts in the wrong place, which is one of the stumbling blocks for wider use, especially in the clinic."
+  - Occasionally the enzyme still cuts in the wrong place
+    - Problem in practice?

-  - More on accuracy of CRISPR: How about reports on multiple non-targeted (undesirable) changes?
+    - reports on multiple non-targeted changes?
       Up to thousands?
       Was that completely rebutted?
   - How do you quality control that the editing went well?
-  - how reliable are the editing processes?
   - is this a "on average" thing?

 * Target many genes at once.